fluidos-project/node/docs/installation/installation.md

     1. kubeadm
     2. k3s
     3. kind

 - "cluster-name": this is the name you want to give to your Liqo local cluster (e.g.: `fluidos-turin-1`)

 - $KUBECONFIG: it is the typical environment variable that points to the path of your Kubernetes cluster configuration.

+- "liqoctl PATH": it is the path to the liqoctl command.
+If installed via Liqo guide, liqoctl is sufficient.

-For more information, check out [Liqo official documentation](https://docs.liqo.io/en/v0.10.3/installation/install.html#install-with-liqoctl) for all supported providers.
+For more information, check out [Liqo official documentation](https://docs.liqo.io/en/v1.0.0/installation/install.html#install-with-liqoctl) for all supported providers.

 **DISCLAIMER:** before going ahead, ensure that at least one node is tagged with `node-role.fluidos.eu/worker: "true"` and, if acting as a provider, choose the nodes that exposes their Kubernetes resources with the label `node-role.fluidos.eu/resources: "true"`.